dchester/generator-async/README.md

 async.run(function*() {

-	// make a random nested directory
-	var name = path.join('mkdirp-' + parseInt(Math.random() * 10000), 'nested', 'dir');
+	// come up with a random-ish nested dir name and see that it doesn't exist yet var name = path.join('mkdirp-' + parseInt(Math.random() * 10000), 'nested', 'dir');
 	assert.equal(yield fs.exists(name), false);

-	// see that it exists
-	var err = yield mkdirp(name);
+	// create the new directory and see that it exists var err = yield mkdirp(name);
 	assert.equal(yield fs.exists(name), true);

-	// remove our nascent dir
+	// remove our nascent dir and see that it no longer exists yield rimraf(name);
-	yield rimraf(name);
 	assert.equal(yield fs.exists(name), false);
 });